 So, the response time will always be >= latency.
 In other words,

-response time = latency + processing time (e.g. render the browser)
+Response time = Latency (e.g. to the server, server processing, back to client with first byte) + Client side processing time (e.g. render the browser)

 Low latency is a sum of many things, and two most important ones are: